mitsuhiko/lucumr/2013/2/13/moar-classes.rst

 mind is impossible to teach stream processing)

-Unfortunately the Python community has decided that it's better to hide this beautiful layered architecture away behind a preservative that prevents you from tapping and customizing the individual layers.
+Unfortunately the Python community has decided that it's better to hide this beautiful layered architecture away behind a protection that prevents you from tapping and customizing the individual layers.

 C is good for you